-Yes Partial No Exe empted Not Applicable Explanation Yes Partial No Exempted Not Applicable Explanation 1.1.
-FACILITATING THE EXERCISE OF SHAREHOLDER RIGHTS T I 1.1.2-Up-to-date information and disclosures which may affect the exercise of shareholder rights are available to investors at the corporate website. х 1.3.10-The agenda of the General Shareholders' Meeting included a separate item detailing the Х The agenda of the General Shareholders' Meeting included a separate item for the total 1.2.
-RIGHT TO OBTAIN AND REVIEW INFORMATION amounts and beneficiaries of all donations and contributions. amount of the donations and contributions 1.2.1-Management did not enter into any transaction that would complicate the conduct of special audit. Х made, details of the beneficiaries have not been specified.
-1.3.
-GENERAL ASSEMBLY 1.3.11-The General Shareholders' 1.3.2-The company ensures the clarity of the General Assembly agenda, and that an item on the Х Meeting was held open to the public, including the stakeholders, without having the right to speak. agenda does not cover multiple topics.
-1.4.
-VOTING RIGHTS 1.3.7-Insiders with privileged information have informed the Board of Directors about transactions conducted on their There was no 1.4.1-There is no restriction preventing shareholders from exercising their shareholder rights. Х behalf within the scope of the company's activities in order for these transactions to be presented at the General Shareholders' Х notification made regarding such a transaction. charoc that carry privilogod voting Meeting.
-1.4.3-The company withholds from No cross ownership: 1.3.8-Members of the Board of Directors who are concerned with specific agenda items, auditors, and other related persons, as well as the officers who are responsible Х exercising its voting rights at the General Shareholders' Meeting of any company with which it has cross-ownership, in case such cross-ownership provides management control. Х exist that are associated with a controlling relationship within our Company. for the preparation of the financial statements were present at the General Shareholders' Meeting.
+Yes Partial No Exempted Not Applicable Explanation 1.1.
+FACILITATING THE EXERCISE OF SHAREHOLDER RIGHTS 1.1.2-Up-to-date information and disclosures which may affect the exercise of shareholder rights are available to investors at the corporate website.
+X 1.2.
+RIGHT TO OBTAIN AND REVIEW INFORMATION 1.2.1-Management did not enter into any transaction that would complicate the conduct of special audit. Х 1.3.
+GENERAL ASSEMBLY 1.3.2-The company ensures the clarity of the General Assembly agenda, and that an item on the agenda does not cover multiple topics. Х 1.3.7-Insiders with privileged information have informed the Board of Directors about transactions conducted on their behalf within the scope of the company's activities in order for these transactions to be presented at the General Shareholders' Meeting.
+X There was no notification made regarding such a transaction.
+1.3.8-Members of the Board of Directors who are concerned with specific agenda items, auditors, and other related persons, as well as the officers who are responsible for the preparation of the financial statements were present at the General Shareholders' Meeting. Х